status-im/help.status.im/docs/en/status-communities/transfer-your-community-s-ownership.md

 - [x] Handle over the private key to the new community owner.
 - [x] Ask the new owner to [restore the community][restore-your-status-community] using the private key.
 - [x] Delete or destroy any copy you own of the private key.

+*[Beta]: This software feature is currently incomplete or in beta, and is subject to change at any time.

 --8<-- "includes/urls-en.txt"